 🦋Ask yourself:

-Which behaviors from today’s gaze-audit could I release, even just a little?
+Which behavior from today’s gaze-audit could I let go, even just a little?

-If I stop doing that one performance habit, how many minutes or how much mental energy would I get back tomorrow?
+If I stop doing one performance habit I have, how many minutes or how much mental energy I can get back tomorrow?

-What could I do with that saved time that’s actually mine?
+What could I do with the saved time that actually mine?
 Something grounding, joyful, or simply restful?

 Let the answer be honest, not idealized.